 Two thirds of the business is new sales of software seats or subscription/maintenance contracts, the remaining third of the sales is recurring, such us subscription or maintenance renewals and software updates.
-The relatively high share of new business normally drives the growth rates, but in the crisis year of 2009 this was a disadvantage to M+M, as customers could more easily do without new investment rather than cancel support of exisiting software environment.
+The relatively high share of new business normally drives the growth rates, but in the crisis year of 2009 this was a disadvantage to M+M as customers could more easily do without new investment rather than cancel support of exisiting software.

-However in 2010, the positive effect of the higher new business share returned to the foreground, leading to a disproportionate sales increase of nearly 20 percent.
+From 2010 on, the positive effect of the higher new business share returned to the front, leading to disproportionate increases of gross margin.